levkush/netMap/README.md

 * Change color theme

 ## Configuration
-Themes are configured in ~/.config/netMap/config.yml:
+* Configuration file is in ~/.config/netMap/config.yml
-Nodes are located in ~/.config/netMap/nodes.yml
+* Nodes are located in ~/.config/netMap/nodes.yml